t-phoenix/RPSLSpock/README.md

 ## Mixed Strategy Nash Equilibria of this Game

 A "Nash Equilibrium" is a stable strategy for a game in which "Neither player has an incentive to unilaterally move away from its choices in the pair of strategies.
-If bth move at the same time, they could benefit, but neither wants to do that alone.
+If both move at the same time, they could benefit, but neither wants to do that alone.

 Rock Paper Scissor Lizard Spock payout graph